-We made a video explaining how adaptive streaming works which you can watch here, or read about it below.
+We made a video which explains how adaptive streaming works.
+You can watch it here, or read about it below.

-People often worry about using video as part of their elearning as they are mindful that video files can be very big, consume bandwidth and sometimes deliver jerky results.
+People often worry about using videos for training as they are mindful that video files can be very big, consume bandwidth and sometimes deliver jerky results.
 All of this can be true, but it’s not the whole story.

 If you put a video file on a normal website, there’s one video which is delivered to all devices regardless of screen size or connection speed.